 Our goal within this priority area is that everyone in North Carolina has access to healthy food.

-Increasing access to healthy local food is central to individual and community well-being.
+Creating a more equitable and resilient local food system is central to individual and community well-being.
 It reduces food insecurity, improves health, promotes healthy child development, builds stronger communities, and supports economic development.
-Sustainably increasing access to healthy food requires changes in policies, practices, resource flows, relationships, and power dynamics.
-What is also required are shifts in deeply held beliefs and assumptions about people who face food insecurity.
+It requires changes in policies, practices, resource flows, relationships, and power dynamics, and will also require addressing the structures in the food system that create and reinforce inequities among people of color.

 Strategic Approach and Current Focus